Our Programs

 Designed to be used in both traditional and non-traditional equine environments, this is a great entry-level curriculum for riding instructors, equine assisted professionals, rescue centre workers, care farming practitioners and alternative/outdoor education providers who want to add a new dimension to their work.

-The Overcoming Obstacles Curriculum for Survivors of Domestic Violence
+Therapeutic Riding for Survivors of Domestic Violence

 Overcoming Obstacles is a therapeutic riding program designed for women and girls who have experienced domestic violence, abuse and coercion.
 As they learn to literally overcome obstacles, through Competitive Western Trail Riding and Horse Agility, the project empowers women to develop essential life skills, build confidence, improve mental and physical health, create social networks and gain leadership skills.
-To find out more, watch the BBC News coverage of this ground-breaking project:

 First developed with funding from Comic Relief and delivered in partnership with Gorwel as part of the Levelling the Field (LtF) initiative.
 LtF projects use sport to inspire women and girls to reach their full potential.
 Overcoming Obstacles was designed to promote gender equality, reduce gender stereotypes, increase social inclusion, improve leadership skills, increase opportunities to access education training and employment and tackle violence against women and girls.
 Outcomes for women and girls accessing the project included increased confidence and self-esteem, development of new skills and opportunities to use these skills, development of new positive social networks and increased physical activity linked to improved mental health and wellbeing.
 We shared these findings at international conferences including the PATH International Annual Conference in Florida and the HETI Conference in Dublin.
 A full report on this groundbreaking partnership approach can be found here: